iamkenos/ellie/docs/DETAILED_GUIDE.md

     When I click the "WebdriverIO" page's "Button: Get Started" element Then I expect the "WebdriverIO" page's "navBar" element to be displayed

+  # Scenario outlines run multiple iterations of the same test.
+This is cucumber's take on data driven testing
   Scenario Outline: Page object model: classes style <ITER>
     This is another example of writing tests using page object model.
-    Unlike the previous example, this one makes use page object classes e.g. webdrverIO.page.js.
+    Unlike the previous example, this one makes use page object classes e.g. webdrverIO.page.ts.
-    This approch is more suitable for implementing custom and more complex steps.
+    This approach is more suitable for implementing custom and more complex steps.

     When I open the WebdriverIO page's url
     Then I expect the WebdriverIO page's project title to be "WEBDRIVER I/O"